Purchasing (Policy 6130)

 To establish policies and procedures governing purchases made with University funds.

 2. Policy Statement

-a.
 Procurement (purchasing) will be overseen by the Vice President and Chief Financial Officer.
-Daily operations have been delegated to the University Purchasing Director (UPD) and will be conducted in strict adherence with applicable federal and state laws and regulations and applicable State Board of Education and University (SBOE) policies.
+Daily operations have been delegated to the Procurement and Vendor Services Director and will be conducted in strict adherence with applicable federal and state laws and regulations and applicable State Board of Education and University (SBOE) policies.

 3.1 Budget Authority

 a.
 It shall be the responsibility of the requestor to determine and ensure funds are available and properly budgeted.

 b.
 Terms may exceed one year provided that they are advantageous to the University and that such contracts contain no penalty to or restriction upon the University in the event cancellation is necessitated by a lack of financing for any such contract or contracts.

 a.
 Small purchases are those purchases or procurements expected to cost less than two hundred fifty thousand dollars ($250,000).
 Costs are determined based on the following:

 (i.)
 One-time purchases of property.